This PDF is the current document as it appeared on Public Inspection on 03/10/2014 at 08:45 am.

 b.
 A sentence is added to the end of the introductory text, and paragraphs (a) and (b) are revised, to read as follows:End Amendment Part

-* * * Premium rates (and the MAP-21 cap rate referred to in paragraph (b)(2) of this section) are subject to change each year under inflation indexing provisions in section 4006 of ERISA.
+* * * Premium rates (and the MAP-21 cap rate referred to in paragraph (b)(2) of this section) are subject to Start Printed Page 13560change each year under inflation indexing provisions in section 4006 of ERISA.

 (a) Flat-rate premium.
 The flat-rate premium for a plan is equal to the applicable flat premium rate multiplied by the plan's participant count.
-The applicable flat premium rate is the amount prescribed for the calendar year in which the premium payment year begins by—
+The applicable flat premium rate is the amount prescribed for the calendar year in which the premium payment year begins by the applicable provisions of—

 (b) Variable-rate premium.

 (2) MAP-21 cap.
 The variable-rate premium for a plan is not more than the applicable MAP-21 cap rate multiplied by the plan's participant count.
-The applicable MAP-21 cap rate is the amount prescribed by ERISA section 4006(a)(3)(E)(i)(II) and (J) for the calendar year in which the premium payment year begins.
+The applicable MAP-21 cap rate is the amount prescribed by the applicable provisions of ERISA section 4006(a)(3)(E)(i)(II), (E)(i)(III), (K), and (L) for the calendar year in which the premium payment year begins.

 (ii) Plans eligible for cap.
 A plan is described in paragraph (b)(3)(ii) of this section for the premium payment year if the aggregate number of employees of all employers in the plan's controlled group on the first day of the premium payment year is 25 or fewer.